 Professor Long joined Stetson after having taught legal research and writing for nine years at J. Reuben Clark Law School, Brigham Young University, and at the University of Oregon School of Law.
 Before teaching, Professor Long practiced with Morrison & Foerster in Orange County, California and Hill, Johnson & Schmutz in Provo, Utah.
 His practice was primarily focused on appellate and motion practice in the areas of intellectual property, contract, and construction law.

 Additional publications are available on SSRN.

-The Climate Necessity Defense: Proof and Judicial Error in Climate Protest Cases, Stanford Environmental Law Journal (forthcoming 2018), analyzes the necessity defense in climate change civil
+The Climate Necessity Defense: Proof and Judicial Error in Climate Protest Cases, Stanford Environmental Law Journal (December 2018)

 Professor Long graduated with a J.D. from Brigham Young University in 1986.
 While at BYU, Professor Long was a member of the BYU Journal of Legal Studies, a member of the BYU Comparative Law Journal, and a member of the Jessup International Moot Court Competition team.